 Oral Thrush

-Oral thrush lesions can have a cottage cheese appearance and they may be raised.
+Oral thrush lesions can have a cottage cheese appearance and may be raised.
 You may also experience cracking or bleeding if the area is especially irritated.
 Loss of taste and having a cotton-like feeling in your mouth is also very common.

 Oral Lichen Planus